Cary Grant’s Bristol Beat

 “I’m really interested in how Cary Grant’s engagement with culture through the Hippodrome transformed his life and how the arts and creativity can transform people’s lives now,” Crofts said.

 The festival continued in 2016 and 2018, going online during the pandemic year of 2020.
 Off-year activities have included additional movie showings and last November, a new walking tour by the Show of Strength Theatre Company.
-More tours by the company are now underway:
+More tours by the company are now underway.

 Every festival builds on Grant’s connection to his hometown, but increasingly, the question is what exactly Grant can do for Bristol today?